 DAY 4: ASHGABAT – DASHOGUZ – KHIVA (Turkmenistan/Uzbekistan) [B,L,D]

 Fly to Dashoguz and drive to the UNESCO World Heritage Site of Konye Urgench , once the capital of the Khorezm region and part of the Achaemenid Empire.
 A major trade center on the Silk Road from the 10th – 14th centuries, the old town contains a fascinating series of monuments including a mosque, the still standing gates of a caravanserai (an ‘inn’ for caravans), fortresses and fortification walls, several graceful mausoleums, and a brick minaret with delicate geometric designs towering almost 200 feet into the sky.
-After exploring this magnificent city, drive across the border into Uzbekistan and on to Khiva.
-Dinner and overnight in Khiva.
+After exploring this magnificent city, border formalities, then, into Uzbekistan and on to Khiva.
+Overnight in Khiva.

 DAY 5: KHIVA [B,L,D]